Project-Elice/Intelligent-virtualroom/README.md

 ```
 >If there is an error in viewing the GUI, run **xhost +SI:localuser:root** before logging into the container.

+To see the Classroom Analytics application charts, follow the steps mentioned in "Configure Grafana* for Visualizations"

+Models which are supported:

+1. Action_Recognition - person-detection-action-recognition-0005.xml
+2. Face_Detection - face-detection-adas-0001.xml
+3. Head_Pose - head-pose-estimation-adas-0001.xml
+4. Emotions_Recognition - emotions-recognition-retail-0003.xml

+Models which are not supported:

+1. Face_reidentification - face-reidentification-retail-0095.xml
+2. Landmarks_Regression - landmarks-regression-retail-0009.xml

 ### Run Containers manually(Optional)